 >Coral Square Mall, 9469 W. Atlantic Blvd., Coral Springs (not a drive-thru site)

-After struggling with an online sign-up system, the Florida Department of Health in Broward County is now having people eligible for COVID-19 shots sign up over the phone through the state’s appointment scheduling system.
+The Florida Department of Health in Broward County is having people eligible for COVID-19 shots sign up online or over the phone through the state’s appointment scheduling system.

 People are reminded to not show up at any of these sites unless they have an appointment.
 Those without an appointment have been turned away.

 Lauderhill opened a drive-thru vaccination site on Feb.
 1 at John Mullin Park (2000 NW 55 Ave.).
 It is by appointment only for Lauderhill residents.
 Appointments can be scheduled online at lauderhill-fl.gov/covid19.
 Go to the “vaccine” tab on that page for more information.
 If you do not have computer access or have a question, you may call 954-730-3008, Monday through Friday from 9 a.m. to 6 p.m.
 The vaccination site will be open Monday through Thursday from 9 a.m. to 1 p.m. but you will only be admitted if you have an appointment.

 City of Miramar:

 The city of Miramar opened a COVID-19 vaccination site for healthcare professionals and Miramar residents who are eligible on Feb.
 22 at Vizcaya Park.

 The site at 14200 SW 55th St. is also open to members of the Southcentral/Southeast Focal Point Senior Center.